mojaloop/helm/thirdparty_v2.0/README.md

 # thirdparty-v2

-This folder has the Helm charts to run `tpp-api-svc`.
+This folder has the Helm charts to run `tpp-api-svc`, which is based on the Mojaloop PISP v2.0 API.

 ## What is this?